stevepolitodesign/pundit-feature-flags/README.md

 # Use Pundit as a Rails Feature Flag System

-In this tutorial I'll show you how to create a feature flag system in Rails using [pundit](https://github.com/varvet/pundit) and a `features` column on the `users` table.
+In this tutorial, I'll show you how to create a feature flag system in Rails using [pundit](https://github.com/varvet/pundit) and a `features` column on the `users` table.

 ## Step 1: Initial Setup

 This tutorial assumes you are using [devise](https://github.com/heartcombo/devise) and have a `User` model.
-However, you should still be able to follow along and impliment this pattern even if that's not the case.
+However, you should still be able to follow along and implement this pattern even if that's not the case.

 1. Create a `Post` scaffold.